fineanmol/plant-tree/README.md

-🪴 Updated on Tue, 25 Nov 2025 22:59:56 GMT
+🌵 Updated on Wed, 26 Nov 2025 08:29:29 GMT

-> "Simplicity is the soul of efficiency."
+> "First, solve the problem.
+Then, write the code."